Florida Student Raped By Teacher Wins $49.3 Million Lawsuit

-A Florida student raped by her geometry teacher inside the classroom, was awarded a $49.3 million settlement.
-Bresnniel Jansen Mones raped the Miami-Dad sophomore repeatedly over his desk during school hours, according to the victim’s attorney.
+A Florida student raped by her geometry teacher inside the classroom was awarded a $49.3 million settlement.
+Bresnniel Jansen Mones raped the Miami-Dade sophomore repeatedly over his desk during school hours, according to the victim’s attorney.

 The Florida teacher raped his student in 2013, according to court records.
-Bresnniel Mones, 35, was arrested in early 2014 and charge with two counts of committing a sexual act with a familial child and a single count of electronic transmission harmful to minors.
+Bresnniel Mones, 35, was arrested in early 2014 and charged with two counts of committing a sexual act with a familial child and a single count of electronic transmission harmful to minors.
 The minor victim identified, only as C.R.R. in trial records, told the court she endured abuse during an entire semester in the Miami classroom.

 “I was 16 years old at the time, and he had complete control over me,” C.R.R. said during an interview with NBC News 6.
-“I try not thinking about it and I don’t speak of it unless I have to face a certain situation.
+“I try not thinking about it and I don’t speak of it unless I have to face a certain situation.”

 After being raped by her teacher, the teenage girl transferred to nearby Varela High School to get away from him, but soon found out her rapist lived right across the street from her new school.